When my extended family gets together for a dinner, everyone participates by bringing a dish.

 - Preheat oven to 375 degrees.

 - Place a saucepan over medium heat and add butter.
-Using a whisk, swirl the butter around in the pan until it's almost melted.
+Using a whisk, swirl the butter around in the pan until it’s almost melted.
 Add the flour and stir briskly to incorporate the flour and butter.
 Sprinkle in the mustard and salt and continue to cook for one minute over medium heat.
 Whisk in the milk and continue to stir, until the liquid comes to a rolling boil.
 Constantly stir and scrape the bottom of the pan while the sauce continues to cook and thicken, about 1 minute.
+Stir in the thyme leaves and black pepper.
 Remove from heat and set aside.

-- Spray an 8x8" baking dish with vegetable spray.
+- Spray an 8×8″ baking dish with vegetable spray.
 Spoon 2-3 tablespoons of the béchamel (milk mixture) into the bottom of the dish.

 - Place baking dish onto a rimmed baking sheet.
 Spray a piece of tin foil on one side with vegetable spray.
 Tent the foil over the potatoes and place into the hot oven.
 Set timer for 45 minutes.